ngds/ADEPT_frontend/README.md

 2. Users will probably want to search using more complex logic than just by term - i.e., using more of the /articles parameters.
 Currently the NGDS search page only provides one search field, so there will need to be a more complex search form.
 3. We might want to change/enhance the "save" button from NGDS so that it literally stores the docid to the user's project?
 4. Because the metadata from xDD is authoratative there is no need for the metadata editing functions of NGDS.
+5. Can the articles route support typeahead?
+It cannot currently.
+6. Add support for facets (publishers, dictionaries, datasets, and journals) in xdd API.
+The /publishers route is already operational.

 ### Card Introspection Page
 If a user wants to look further into an article's metadata they can click on the card.
 The metadata to be displayed here is relatively straightforward and also would come from the https://xdddev.chtc.io/api/v1/articles route.

 We may also want to let users peruse the results of the https://xdddev.chtc.io/api/v1/snippets route and which keywords in a dictionary are found in that document (currently can be gotten through the /terms route - e.g., https://xdd.wisc.edu/api/terms?docid=54b43243e138239d868490ba&show_terms=true, but better methods are supposedly coming).
 Both of these options present some interesting UI design challenges because they would require users to add additional input such as the term they want to search for snippets or the dictionary of terms they want to have counted/indexed.

+We could have a dropdown menu of dictionaries and use the dictionary terms in that article, and have those "terms" populate the "keywords"

 ### Account Information Page
 A page where users can see the dictionaries they've submitted, the API Key's they've been granted, and the status of any other requests.